solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### programSubscribe

-Subscribe to a program to receive notifications when the lamports or data for a given account owned by the program changes
+Subscribe to a program to receive notifications when the lamports or data for an account owned by the given program changes

 #### Parameters: